 Deciding to donate a portion of your liver is an intensely personal decision with priceless benefits to your recipient.
 Duke’s liver transplant surgery team can help you understand what’s involved in the living donor liver transplant process so you can make the decision that’s right for you.
 Should you decide to be a living liver donor -- to a loved one, to a stranger in need, or without an intended recipient -- we will be with you every step of the way.

 This preliminary, confidential survey will help us determine if it is safe for you to be a living liver donor.

-The Benefits of Living-Donor Liver Transplant
+The Benefits of Living Donor Liver Transplant

-- The transplant coordinator helps you plan your visit, answers any questions you may have, and -- should you choose to donate -- facilitates your personalized guidance through the process of donation, recovery, and follow-up.
+The transplant coordinator helps you plan your visit, answers any questions you may have, and -- should you choose to donate -- facilitates your personalized guidance through the process of donation, recovery, and follow-up.
 Medical staff is on call 24/7 for any needs that may arise.

-- You have the right to decide that donating a portion of your liver is not for you.
+You have the right to decide that living liver donation is not for you.
 You can change your mind and delay or end the donation process at any time.
-You may speak with any team member or the living-donor advocate for assistance with this.
+You may speak with any team member or the living donor advocate for assistance with this.

 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 9 pediatric specialties by U.S. News & World Report for 2023–2024.